BananaAccounting/General/TutorialApps/README.md

 [embedded_javascript_tutorial2.js](https://raw.githubusercontent.com/BananaAccounting/General/master/TutorialApps/embedded_javascript_tutorial2.js) contains all the javascript codes used for the [embedded_javascript_tutorial2.ac2](https://github.com/BananaAccounting/General/blob/master/TutorialApps/embedded_javascript_tutorial2.ac2?raw=true).

 ## Documentation
-* See the [BananaApp Documentation](https://www.banana.ch/doc9/en/node/4065) to discover all the available features that allow you to create your own BananaApps.
+* See the [BananaApps Documentation](https://www.banana.ch/doc9/en/node/4065) to discover all the available features that allow you to create your own BananaApps.